xzripper/xzripper/README.md

-happy to work with somebody in the project
+happy to work with somebody on the project